w3c/mathml-core/docs/explainer.md

   </code></pre>
   <img style="max-width: 100%" src="resources/mathml-example-gamma.png" alt="Screenshot of a MathML formula in different browsers."/>
   <figcaption>
-  LaTeX source in a [custom element](https://fred-wang.github.io/TeXZilla/examples/customElement.html) and its shadow MathML rendered with the [Latin Modern Math font](http://www.gust.org.pl/projects/e-foundry/lm-math) ; From top to bottom:
+  LaTeX source in a <a href="https://fred-wang.github.io/TeXZilla/examples/customElement.html">custom element</a> and its shadow MathML rendered with the <a href="http://www.gust.org.pl/projects/e-foundry/lm-math">Latin Modern Math font</a> ; From top to bottom:
     Blink (Igalia's build), WebKit (r249360) and Gecko (Firefox 68)
   </figcaption>
 </figure>